-QCF have been replaced by the RQF (Regulated Qualification Framework.)
+QCF has been replaced by the RQF (Regulated Qualification Framework.)
 This is the framework for all qualifications regulated by Ofqual.
-In addition, here is useful PDF outlining these changes.)
-Continue reading for a what you need to know on QCF to RQF.
+In addition, here is a useful PDF outlining these changes.
+Continue reading for what you need to know on QCF to RQF.

-Introduced on 1st October 2015.
-All new qualifications will now be regulated through the RQF.
+Introduced on 1 October 2015, all new qualifications will now be regulated through the RQF.
 Ofqual says that the RQF is “more descriptive and less prescriptive” than its predecessor.
-RQF’s – designed to offer you a simpler system for managing qualifications regulated by Ofqual.
+RQF is designed to offer you a simpler system for managing qualifications regulated by Ofqual.

 Similar to a library bookcase, RQFs allow you to index qualifications based on their level and size.
 The higher the qualification, the greater the complexity and difficulty of the skills and knowledge associated with the qualification.

 Levels indicate the difficulty and complexity of the knowledge and skills associated with the qualification.
-Most qualifications will be assigned a single level some, such as GCSEs, will probably span more than one.
+Most qualifications will be assigned a single level, while some, such as GCSEs, will probably span more than one.

 The RQF provides a single, simple system for cataloguing all qualifications regulated by us.
 Like a bookcase in a library, with qualifications indexed by their ‘level’ and ‘size’.
 Qualifications at any specific level can be very different from one another, for example in their content and purpose.

-- Borderline obsessed.
-With learning.
-Consequently, we hand-pick tutors and staff alike who are passionate about distance learning and passionate about seeing Learners achieve.
+- Total passion.
+We handpick tutors and staff who are passionate about distance learning and dedicated to seeing learners achieve.

-- Our unrivalled Quality.
-Ensuring we deliver great quality learning because we obsess over every detail of your learning experience
+- Our unrivalled quality.
+Ensuring we deliver great quality learning, we obsess over every detail of your learning experience.

-- Oxbridge Home Learning love success.
+- Oxbridge love success.
 Call us and tell us you passed your exam.
 We guarantee there will be a cheer in the office, seeing you #winning is what we thrive on

 - Help, even when the lights have gone off.
 Because we promise that we will do everything we can to help and support you.
 It’s that simple.

-We provide fully accredited, industry recognised certificates that will add power to your CV and your confidence.
+Oxbridge provides fully accredited, industry-recognised certificates that will add power to your CV and your confidence.
 Our qualifications include A-Levels, GCSEs and many professional awards.
-And most noteworthy, our pass rates are comparable and often exceed those of traditional schools and colleges, so you can be assured your future is in good hands.
+And most noteworthy of all, our pass rates are comparable and often exceed those of traditional schools and colleges, so you can be assured your future is in good hands.
 For more information or to explore our complete course selection, visit the homepage or call our experienced course advisers on 0121 630 3000.